-Loan loss provisions totalled €32.3m, reflecting a cost of risk of 16 bps for the year.
-The increase is attributable to provisions for Wholesale Banking of $\in 32.1$ m (compared with writebacks of $\in 49.2$ m in the previous 12M) due to the IFSR 9 models being adjusted to the new macroeconomic scenario (in 2Q) and to writedowns of individual positions, in part offset by writebacks credited for the performing loan book, plus the release of part of the overlays which nonetheless remain at high levels (approx. €40m, €25.2 of which in the Large Corporate sector).
+Loan loss provisions totalled $\notin 32.3m$, reflecting a cost of risk of 16 bps for the year.
+The increase is attributable to provisions for Wholesale Banking of $\notin 32.1m$ (compared with writebacks of $\notin 49.2m$ in the previous 12M) due to the IFSR 9 models being adjusted to the new macroeconomic scenario (in 2Q) and to writedowns of individual positions, in part offset by writebacks credited for the performing loan book, plus the release of part of the overlays which nonetheless remain at high levels (approx. $\notin 40m$, $\notin 25.2$ of which in the Large Corporate sector).
 Writebacks were credited in 3Q and 4Q, albeit minor, despite certain items being reclassified.

-Provisions for other financial instruments (holdings in bonds and fund stock units) for a total of €10.1m were also taken during the year, most of which as a result of the sudden rise in interest rates.
+Provisions for other financial instruments (holdings in bonds and fund stock units) for a total of $\notin 10.1$ m were also taken during the year, most of which as a result of the sudden rise in interest rates.